Blog/Article

 • Topic-specific intent (not just generic “your category”)

 Trade-off: Bombora is a data source, not a platform.
 You need to connect Bombora to an activation layer (your ABM platform, CRM, or sequencing tool) to act on the signals.
-Bombora + Abmatic is a common combination for teams that want intent sourcing plus activation.
+Bombora + Abmatic AI is a common combination for teams that want intent sourcing plus activation.

 7. G2 Buyer Intent